Zoysia Grass Control

 What is Zoysia Grass?

-• Zoysia Grass is a desired grass in some areas of the country but where it is not wanted it can be an ugly sight and difficult to eliminate.
+• Zoysia grass is desired in some areas of the country, but where it is not wanted, it can be an ugly sight and difficult to eliminate.

 How to Get Rid of Zoysia Grass